thaamserku/snowflake/thinkETL/04 data_management/Change Data Capture using Snowflake Streams - ThinkETL.md

 author: ThinkETL
 ---

-# Change Data Capture using Snowflake Streams - ThinkETL
+# Change Data Capture using Snowflake Streams

-> ## Excerpt
 > A Stream is a Snowflake object that provides change data capture (CDC) capabilities to track the changes in a table.

----
 ## **Introduction**

 Change Data Capture (CDC) is a process that identifies and captures changes made to data in a database and then delivers those changes in real-time to a downstream process or system.
 There are several proven methods through which CDC can be implemented like making use of Audit Columns to identify the data that has been modified since the data last extracted.